zazedd/inputs-outputs-R14C/README.md

 # Inputs and Outputs for Radiocarbon Calibration Pipeline

 They live here.
-testing yesdsad

 ## Tutorials
 Here, we present a couple of usage scenarios.
 Before any of the steps below, you should:
 1. Export the data to a CSV file
 2. Make sure the column that has the C14 dates is called `C14Age`, and the column that has the standard error is called `C14SD`

+> [!WARNING]
+> These names are case-sensitive!

 ### Scenario 1: New file to calibrate
 Let's say the file that we want to calibrate is called `example.csv`: